-- (25) It is important that obliged entities take all measures at the level of their management to implement internal policies, procedures and controls and to implement AML/CFT requirements.
-While a member of the management body should be identified as being responsible for implementing the obliged entity's policies, controls and procedures, the responsibility for the compliance with AML/CFT requirements should rest ultimately with the management body of the entity.
-This attribution of responsibility should be without prejudice to national provisions on joint civil or criminal liability of management bodies.
-Tasks pertaining to the day-to-day implementation of the obliged entity's AML/CFT policies, procedures and controls should be entrusted to the compliance officer. - (25a) Each Member State may lay down in its national law that an obliged entity subject to prudential rules requiring the appointment of a compliance officer or of a head of the internal audit function may entrust those persons with the functions and responsibilities of AML/CFT compliance officer and internal audit function for AML/CFT purposes.
-In cases of higher risks or where the size of the obliged entity justifies it, the responsibilities of compliance controls and of the day-to-day operation of the obliged entity's AML/CFT policies and procedures may be carried by two different persons.
+- (38) It is important that obliged entities take all measures at the level of their management to implement internal policies, procedures and controls and to implement AML/CFT requirements.
+While a member of the management body should be identified as being responsible for implementing the obliged entity's internal policies, procedures and controls, the responsibility for compliance with AML/CFT requirements should rest ultimately with the management body of the entity.
+That attribution of responsibility should be without prejudice to national provisions on joint civil or criminal liability of management bodies.

+Tasks pertaining to the day-to-day implementation of the obliged entity's AML/CFT internal policies, procedures and controls should be entrusted to the compliance officer. - (39) It should be possible for each Member State to lay down in its national law that an obliged entity subject to prudential rules requiring the appointment of a compliance officer or of a head of the internal audit function can entrust those persons with the functions and responsibilities of AML/CFT compliance officer and internal audit function for AML/CFT purposes.
+In cases of higher risks, or where justified by the size of the obliged entity, it should be possible for the responsibilities of compliance controls and of the day-to-day operation of the obliged entity's AML/CFT policies and procedures to be entrusted to two different persons.

-- (26) For effective implementation of AML/CFT measures, it is also vital that the employees of obliged entities, as well as their agents and distributors, who have a role in their implementation understand the requirements and the internal policies, procedures and controls in place in the entity.
+- (40) For effective implementation of AML/CFT measures, it is also vital that the employees of obliged entities, as well as their agents and distributors, who have a role in that implementation understand the requirements and the internal policies, procedures and controls in place in the entity.
 Obliged entities should put in place measures, including training programmes, to this effect.
-Where necessary, obliged entities should provide basic training on AML/CFT measures to all those who have a role in implementing it.
-This includes not only their employees but also their agents and distributors - (27) Individuals entrusted with tasks related to an obliged entity's compliance with AML/CFT requirements should undergo assessment of their skills, knowledge, expertise, integrity and conduct.
+Where necessary, obliged entities should provide basic training on AML/CFT measures to all those who have a role in implementing such measures.
+That includes not only the employees of obliged entities but also their agents and distributors. - (41) Individuals entrusted with tasks related to an obliged entity's compliance with AML/CFT requirements should undergo assessment of their skills, knowledge, expertise, integrity and conduct.
 Performance by employees of tasks related to the obliged entity's compliance with the AML/CFT framework in relation to customers with whom they have a close private or professional relationship can lead to conflicts of interests and undermine the integrity of the system.
-Such relations may exist at the time of the establishment of the business relationship but may also arise thereafter.
+Such relations might exist at the time of the establishment of the business relationship but can also arise thereafter.
 Therefore, obliged entities should have in place processes to manage and address conflicts of interests.
-These processes should a ensure that employees are prevented from performing any tasks related to the obliged entity's compliance with the AML/CFT framework in relation to such customers.
+Those processes should ensure that employees are prevented from performing any tasks related to the obliged entity's compliance with the AML/CFT framework in relation to such customers.